derekmerck/red-dcm-watcher/README.md

 Rhode Island Hospital and Brown University
 Providence, RI

-Mock-pacs testing service using Orthanc and DIANA, packaged with docker-compose for Resin.io arm32v7 devices.
+DICOM watch and report service using Orthanc and DIANA, packaged with docker-compose for Resin.io arm32v7 devices.

 Use It